November 1 - November 9, 2024

 Día de los Muertos returns to Art Center East!

-The community altar (ofrenda) at ACE will be open to the public beginning October 27.
-We invite you to bring in a photo and/or a memento of a lost loved one starting October 27 at 12:00 pm.
-You’ll place these on the ofrenda to honor and celebrate your loved ones who have passed away.
-(Please plan to pick up your item(s) on November 9 or 10).
+We encourage community members of all ages to reflect at the communal ofrenda (altar), a central part of Día de los Muertos.
+Ofrendas are adorned with colorful marigolds, photos of deceased loved ones, and offerings of favorite foods and/or symbolic items to celebrate the lives of those who have passed.
+We invite you to bring in a photo and/or a memento of a lost loved one beginning at 12:00 pm on November 1.
+You’ll place these items on the ofrenda.
 Paper will be available for writing a message, or feel free to bring your own message.
-See the beautiful ofrenda with all its candles lit on Friday, October 27, from 6:00 – 8:00 p.m.
+See the beautiful ofrenda with all its candles lit on Saturday, November 2, during quiet reflection time from 6:00 – 8:00 pm.
+Please plan to pick up your items on November 9.

 SAVE THE DATE!